 Craft as a tool for human education and development

-This newly launched two-year, part-time training offered across Ruskin Mill Trust centres, will explore the pedagogic potential of craft within an SEN context, equipping participants with the skills to use craft to support education.
-The programme will combine theory with practice, allowing participants to engage with craft and to experience and research it’s pedagogic potential.
-A taster week will run for the Pedagogic Potential of Craftwork from 17th to 21st July (see below).
+This two-year, part-time training offered across Ruskin Mill Trust centres, designed initially for Ruskin Mill staff and available to external delegates for the first time in 2019, explores the pedagogic potential of craft within an SEN context, equipping participants with the skills to use craft to support education.
+The programme combines theory with practice, allowing participants to engage with craft and to experience and research its pedagogic potential.
+A four-day intensive will run for the Pedagogic Potential of Craftwork from 13th to 17th July 2020.

 The programme is aimed at teachers, learning assistants and those individuals with an interest in alternative approaches to special education, in particular, using craftwork as a pedagogic tool.
-Applications are now invited for September 2017.
-Concession places are available for practitioners working or aspiring to work in a Waldorf setting.
+Applications are now invited.
+Concessionary places are available for practitioners working, or aspiring to work, in a Waldorf setting.